Washington Crossing the Delaware (1851 paintings): Influence

+Washington Crossing the Delaware was projected on the Washington Monument in January 2026 during the United States Semiquincentennial celebrations.

 "Washington Crossing the Delaware" is a 1936 sonnet by David Shulman.
 It refers to the scene in the painting, and is a 14-line rhyming sonnet of which every line is an anagram of the title.

 In 1953, the American pop artist Larry Rivers painted Washington Crossing the Delaware, which is in the collection of The Museum of Modern Art in New York City.
 The painting has also inspired copies by Roy Lichtenstein (an abstract expressionist variant painted c.
 1951) and Robert Colescott (a parody titled George Washington Carver Crossing the Delaware painted in 1975).
 Grant Wood makes direct use of Leutze's painting in his own Daughters of Revolution.
 The painting is a direct jab at the Daughters of the American Revolution, scrutinizing what Wood interpreted as their unfounded elitism.